YuanKJing/JunqiJing/content/authors/admin/_index.md

 ## About Me

 My name is Junqi Jing (Chinese: 荆浚淇), and I am currently an undergraduate student at Harbin Institute of Technology.
 I have previously visited the MiLab at Westlake University, where I had the opportunity to learn from Professor Donglin Wang.
 In July 2025, I will visit Professor Kai Zhang’s lab at Nanjing University.
 In the upcoming fall semester, I will join POSTECH (Pohang University of Science and Technology), South Korea, as an exchange student and conduct research in the lab of Professor Kwang In Kim.

+I am currently seeking a 2025 winter internship.
+If you have any ideas or potential collaborations, feel free to contact me at [jqjing@stu.hit.edu.cn](mailto:jqjing@stu.hit.edu.cn) or [xingkong8527@gmail.com](mailto:xingkong8527@gmail.com).